 Val d'Orcia is the valley in Tuscany which extends from the hills south of Siena to Monte Amiata and it's the place where nature perfectly matches the aesthetics of Renaissance Art.
-A mix of beauty and breathtaking landscapes where the characteristic cultivated hills are sometimes broken by picturesque towns, villages, farmhouses, abbeys, inns, shrines and bridges.
-In fact, thanks to the crossing of the "Francigena Road" in this area large cities never developed, leaving the place to little abbeys and small villages once populated by pilgrims.
-The Francigena Road is the ancient road connecting Rome with Canterbury that in medieval times was an important pilgrimage route, and even today it continues to be walked and travelled.
+A mix of beauty and breathtaking landscapes where the cultivated hills are sometimes broken by picturesque towns, villages, farmhouses, abbeys and shrines, all places populated by the pilgrims walking along the Via Francigena.
+This ancient and beautiful road connecting Rome to Canterbury is still walked today, here you will find more info about it.

-The Valdorcia valley is also known for the beauty of its little towns and villages such as: Castiglione d'Orcia, Montalcino (also the birthplace of Brunello wine) and Pienza also known for the typical Renaissance layout and architecture wanted by Pope Pious II.
-Other little towns that deserve a visit are: Radicofani, San Quirico d'Orcia, Monticchiello, Rocca d'Orcia, Montenero d'Orcia and San Giovanni D'Asso, a natural brigde between Crete Senesi and Valdorcia also famous for its tasty tartufo marzuolo.
+Some of the Val d'Orcia towns are: Castiglione d'Orcia, Montalcino (the birthplace of Brunello wine) and Pienza also known for the typical Renaissance style architecture wanted by Pope Pious II, Radicofani, San Quirico d'Orcia, Monticchiello, Rocca d'Orcia, Montenero d'Orcia and San Giovanni D'Asso, a natural brigde between Crete Senesi and Val d'Orcia also famous for its tasty tartufo marzuolo.

 Hot springs fans will find their heaven in Bagno Vignoni, Bagni San Filippo and Vivo d'Orcia.
-Last but not least, in the Val d'Orcia there are exceptional food and wines: even more red Montalcino wines than those mentioned above, DOC Orcia wine, pecorino cheese from Pienza, olive oil and saffron.
+Last but not least, in the Val d'Orcia there are exceptional food and wines: DOC Orcia wine, pecorino cheese from Pienza, olive oil and saffron.

-We are not susprised that The New York Times describes its beauty (even during winter time as specified in one of my previous posts), but especially by the fact that this valley in 2004 was added to the UNESCO list of World Heritage Sites.
+We are not susprised that The New York Times describes its beauty (even during winter time), but especially by the fact that this valley in 2004 was added to the UNESCO list of World Heritage Sites.
 This international badge of recognition was awarded for Val d’Orcia's "exceptional reflection of the way the landscape was re-written in Renaissance times to reflect the ideals of good governance and to create an aesthetically pleasing pictures" and for the way "The landscape of the Val d’Orcia was celebrated by painters from the Scuola Senese, which flourished during the Renaissance".